 - 1. In the Timeline view, rename the layer on which you created your rough animation by double-clicking on its name and entering its new name, for example: "Rough". - 2.
-In the Timeline view, add a layer by doing one of the following: - In the Timeline view's layers toolbar, click on the Add Drawing Layer 🦠 button - Press Ctrl + R (Windows/Linux) or \mathbb{H} + R (macOS).
+In the Timeline view, add a layer by doing one of the following:

+- In the Timeline view's layers toolbar, click on the Add Drawing Layer button - Press Ctrl + R (Windows/Linux) or $\mathbb{H}$ + R (macOS).

-The Add Drawing Layer window opens.
+The Add Drawing Layer dialog appears.

 - 2. In the Name field, type in your new layer's name, for example: "Clean-up". - 2.
-Set the Line Art and Colour Art options to Vector to get a vector layer or to Bitmap to have a bitmap layer. - 3.
+Select whether you want the Line Art layer should be Vector or Bitmap. - 3.
+Select whether you want the Colour Art layer should be Vector or Bitmap. - 4.
 Click Add and Close to add a new layer and close the window.